Ratimon/solid-grinder/README.md

 While security in our top priority, we aim to enhance developer experience, such that the entire protocol is not required to re-written from scratch.

-What you need to do is specify how argument is packed into one single calldata, then our cli will generate required files for you !!
+What you need to do is specify how argument is packed into one single calldata, then our CLI will generate required files for you !!

 ## Benchmarks